Lminxous/game_planner/README.md

     start
     end

-Here, start & end denote the start and end of the waiting period of the user in isoformat.
+Here, start & end denote the waiting period of the user in isoformat.

 In words: